ml6973/Course/README.md

 ### Grading Criteria

 Quizzes (10%)

 Assignments (20% total)

 Mid-terms (15% each)

 Course project (45%)

 ### Syllabus

 - Introduction to Big Data, Data Analytics, and Machine Learning
 - Python Data Structures for working with Data
-- A carsh course on and Cloud Computing and Jupyter Notebook
+- A carsh course on Cloud Computing and Jupyter Notebook
 - A crash course on Python data structures
 - Real-World Data Samples
 - Building Machine Learning Models